samchopra2003/CA-Simulator/readme.md

 Once recombination is over, perhaps the most important process of the evolutionary algorithm occurs: **mutation**.
-Mutation is the equivalent of backpropagation in artificial neural networks (ANN).
+Mutation is the equivalent of backpropagation in ANNs.
 This is incredibly powerful because it introduces genetic diversity, which helps organisms adapt and survive.
 A popular example of mutation is the peppered moth, also dubbed as 'Darwin's moth'.
 In the 19th century, the black form of the moth became more common than its pale counterpart.
 This was during the